dedeme/goapp/dmstack/doc/Reference/docs/literals.md

 Both string classes allow interpolation.
-A interpolation is a expresion of type `${value}`, where `value` is a expresion which is calculated with `data` and must returns no value or one only value which procedure `toStr` can be applied to.
+A interpolation is a expresion of type `${value}`, where `value` is a expresion which is calculated with `data` and must returns no value or one only value.
+In the last case the procedure `toStr` will be applied to the value if it is not a String.

 **Examples**